JavaScript framework

 enable(button, false); // button

-property of a DOM element; depending on the parameters passed as input, this value can be a list.
+The getInputValue function allows you to retrieve the value of the value property of a DOM element; depending on the parameters, this value can be a list.
 Its TypeScript signature is as follows:

 type ValueNode = Node & {